wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-debug-jobs.md

 ### <a id="RegionCapabilityNotAvailable"></a>RegionCapabilityNotAvailable
 - **Description**: Region capability not available for region *yourRegionName* and Subscription ID *yourSubscriptionId*.
 - **Mitigation**: Specify a region that supports HDInsight clusters.
-The publicly supported regions are: Southeast Asia, West Europe, China North, China East, or China North.
+The publicly supported regions are: China North, West Europe, China North, China East, or China North.

 ### <a id="StorageAccountNotColocated"></a>StorageAccountNotColocated
 - **Description**: Storage account *yourStorageAccountName* is in region *currentRegionName*.
 It should be same as the cluster region *yourClusterRegionName*.